RicoJia/notes/examples/ros_examples/src/flexbe_tutorial_behaviors/flexbe_tutorial.md

 4. Make an actionserver that synthesizes states.
 Flexbe can have a gui that passes in a message. [link](http://wiki.ros.org/flexbe/Tutorials/Behavior%20Synthesis%20Interface)
     - Do this when you create the state machine
     - for action result, send `StateInstantiation` back

+## Quirks:
+1. configure your editor to use tabs only, Python will get angry at spaces
+2. When you load behavior, changes in behavior will update, but states are not